renpy/renpy/sphinx/source/config.rst

     To used the faster web audio system on Safari as well.

-.. var:: config.window_auto_hide = [ 'scene', 'call screen', 'menu', "say-centered" ]
+.. var:: config.window_auto_hide = [ "scene", "call screen", "menu", "say-centered", "say-bubble" ]

     A list of statements that cause ``window auto`` to hide the empty dialogue window.